estruyf/node-sppkg-deploy/README.md

     skipFeatureDeployment: true, // Do you want to skip the feature deployment (SharePoint Framework)
     verbose: true // Do you want to show logging during the deployment });

+// OR

+sppkgDeploy.deploy({
+    username: "username", // The user that will deploy the file
+    password: "password", // The password of the user
+    tenant: "tenant", // The tenant name.
+Example: contoso
+    absoluteUrl: "https://tenant.sharepoint.com/sites/catalog", // Absolute path to the app catalog site
+    skipFeatureDeployment: true, // Do you want to skip the feature deployment (SharePoint Framework)
+    verbose: true // Do you want to show logging during the deployment });
 ```

 ## Arguments / options